iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> Stop asking me to install this via Google Play Services!!!!!!!!!!
+Downloads multiples files every day, there is no settings I have limited data, there's no option to wait on the updates.
+I have Limited data each month.
+Give us the option to download these files for the app when we are ina Wi-Fi spot..I don't want to use my cellular data all the time, give us the ability to stop auto downloads till we get to wifi spot.<br> :date: __2021-07-23 06:51:52__

 > The app just doesn't work very well and doesn't have a friendly user interface.
 Don't get if around 60+ years old.<br> :date: __2021-07-17 03:20:55__